openstack/openstack-manuals/doc/admin-guide-cloud/source/shared_file_systems_quotas.rst

 Rate limits control the frequency at which users can issue specific API requests.
 Administrators use rate limiting to configure limits on the type and number of API calls that can be made in a specific time interval.
-For example, a rate limit can control the number of GET requests that can be processed during a one-minute period.
+For example, a rate limit can control the number of ``GET`` requests processed during a one-minute period.

-To set the API rate limits, add configuration to the ``etc/manila/api-paste.ini`` file that is a part of the WSGI pipeline and defines the actual limits.
+To set the API rate limits, modify the ``etc/manila/api-paste.ini`` file, which is a part of the WSGI pipeline and defines the actual limits.
 You need to restart ``manila-api`` service after you edit the ``etc/manila/api-paste.ini`` file.